Annual Conference FAQs

 General Conference Questions

-The 2024 Annual Conference will convene at the Huntington Place Convention Center in Detroit, Michigan USA; all sessions and conference events will be hosted on-site.
+The 2025 Annual Conference will convene at the Puerto Rico Convention Center in San Juan, Borikén; all sessions and conference events will be hosted on-site.

-In order for your work to be considered for the NWSA Annual Conference, you must submit to our submission site Oxford Abstracts.
-Presenters have two different options when submitting their proposals - you’ll be able to submit your work in one of two formats, as an individual paper submission or as a panel submission.
+In order for your work to be considered for the NWSA Annual Conference, you must submit to our conference proposals portal, which opens in January 2025.

 • Individual Papers